Old meets modern – high-tech infrastructure in a beautiful green landscape

 Take a virtual tour around the campus!

-The Central Building with its approx. 9’000 m² is home to theoretical research groups, as well as the Mondi seminar center, the guest house, a gym and the ERROR BAR.
-Built around 1880, this charming old building also sports a small ballroom.
+The Central Building with its approximately 9,000 m² is home to theoretical research groups, as well as the Mondi Seminar Center, the Guest House, a gym and the ERROR BAR.
+Built around 1880, this charming old building also has a small ballroom.
 Today the ballroom is used as a seminar room and a location for social events.
 The Raiffeisen Lecture Hall adjoining the Central Building is a state-of-the-art lecture hall with a maximum capacity of 200 seats.
-In summer, the beautiful terrace overlooking the pond is a great place to eat lunch, hold informal meetings or even have BBQs.
+In summer, the beautiful terrace overlooking the lake is a great place to eat lunch, hold informal meetings or even have BBQs..

 Across a small creek lies the voestalpine Building and the Administration Building, again merging old and modern architecture.
 Both buildings offer state-of-the-art office space for world-class science management.

 Other buildings: Multipurpose Research Facility, Kindergarten, Miba Machine Shop, Facility Management Building, Apartments